 Here you can look into the lifestyle of Chile's 19th-century rich and famous.
-Construction began on the current house in 1829 and finally completed with the inauguration of the chapel in 1852.
+Construction began on the current house in 1829 and was completed with the inauguration of the chapel in 1852.
 The Errázuriz family, who can trace the 2,600-acre estate back through family lines to 1756, donated it to the Chilean Army in 1975.
-It was reopened as a museum in the 1990s and is now the only remaining estate of its kind in Chile that has been preserved intact and is open to the
+It was reopened as a museum in the 1990s and is now the only remaining preserved, intact estate of its kind in Chile open to the public.
+Inside, sumptuous

-The local guides are very knowledgeable and have many tales to tell, as many grew up hearing family stories about working at the estate.
+suites are filled with opal glass, lead crystal, bone china, antique furniture, and family portraits evoking Chile's aristocratic past.
+Servants' quarters are also part of the tour, as are the kitchens and 16 working patios, each dedicated to a specific household chore, such as laundry, butchering, or cheese making.
+Guides are knowledgeable and have tales to tell, as many grew up hearing family stories about working at the estate.
 The tour ends with a visit to the chapel, which has Venetian blown-glass balustrades around the altar and the choir loft.
-Sunday-morning mass is held in the chapel at 11:30.
 Visits are by prior reservation only, and English-speaking guides are available with sufficient notice.
-This building suffered significant damage during the February 2010 earthquake and, as of this writing, was closed until further notice.
-Please check to see if the property has opened prior to your visit.
-CLOSED TO PUBLIC,6930 184

-26 km (16 mi) north of Santa Cruz to Palmilla, turn left to Estación Colchagua, then turn right and follow signs to museum, Santa Cruz, Chile
+26 km (16 miles) north of Santa Cruz to Palmilla, turn left to Estación Colchagua, then turn right and follow signs to museum, Santa Cruz, 3130000, Chile